NISH1001/mind-cave/_posts/2020-07-10-fragments-of-someone.markdown

 Life surely is weird.
 At one moment someone (both Aurora and Sushi) is right there, present and prescient.
 Another moment...BOOM, a pulsating star explodes into a supernova.
-All you are left is the background radioactive memories; you just have to take a peek with caution, otherwise you will be left with empty floating specks of dust.
+All you are left is the background radiation of memories; you just have to take a peek with caution, otherwise you will be left with empty floating specks of dust.

 I miss both of them now.
 I wish I could talk to anyone about this.
 But then, I might be dead or alive.
 Whatever it is, these words are all I have got, a living abstraction of someone, a wonderful cosmic entity whose nebulous existence shall thrive as a form of energy.

 Maybe “missing someone” is inherent in the nature of cosmic entities like us.
 But it’s surely awkward because I wasn't like this before.
-Somewhere encountering Sushi had made me sfot which was highly catalyzed by Aurora.
+Somewhere encountering Sushi had made me soft which was highly catalyzed by Aurora.
 Now I am confused…

 I am confused because I am remembering both of them.
 Is this even normal?
 What emotions are these?
 Perhaps, I have always been confused about life and things that come after.

 Nevertheless, whatever it is, I wish it to pass soon for I cannot live with these vague anxieties always.
 I have to find the spaceship and head back to my galaxy.
-Perhaps, there isn’t that galaxy in this universe.
+Perhaps, there isn’t my galaxy I am expecting in this universe.
 Perhaps, I have to find a portal to another universe.
 Perhaps.
 Maybe.
 Let’s see.